Zarrie/it-in-wonderland/_posts/2022-06-02-tour-of-duty.md

 There is plenty to be learned in a project and a team, even during a Reserve Duty.

-Tour of Duty is a great concept to benefit both companies and employees, and I believe worth considering more often.
+Tour of Duty is a great concept to benefit both companies and employees, and I believe is worth considering more often.

 You might be interested in rotating the two approaches throughout your career instead of solely focusing on only one of them, but now I hope you have a better understanding of the difference and that there is actually one so you can make a bit more informed decision the next time.